kevin25/nginx_http_push_module/README.md

   response sent to `$push_id` should be created from the body of the request.

+## License

+This software is licensed under MIT.

+See details in the file `LICENSE`.

 ## Note on this branch of the source

-This branch have been developed by Rasmus Andersson to introduce concurrent listeners.
-Essentially the `push_listener_concurrency` option has been added.
+This branch was intially created by Rasmus Andersson who introduced concurrent listeners (broadcasting).

 ## Alternative example config